mynksnh/ArchKatas2022/Readme.md

 We start modelling the architecture of the system by envisioning the entire system as a black box.
 The Context model identifies all external actors and their interactions with the system.

 ### Actors and Use Cases
 The users of the application fall into 2 categories.
-The public users will interact with the system using a mobile app, while the administrative and organisational use cases are more back end related, like data upload and ETL, reporting etc.
+The public users will interact with the system using a mobile app, while the administrative and organisational use cases are more back end related, like data upload and ETL, reporting etc. Admin/Org users will interact with the system through a web based dashboard.

 ![blackBox](/Diagrams/blackbox.png)
 *Figure 2 Use Cases*

 ### Event Storming
 The next step is zooming into the black box.
 The prerequisite to our goal of modelling the system as a set of independent microservices is to start with domain partitioning.
 To accomplish this we used the event storming process.
 Event-storming begins with initially identifying "Domain Events".
 A Domain event is something that happens within the system.
+It is described by a ubiquitous language entity followed by a verb or action on that entity.
+Each use case in Figure 2 maps to one or more domain events shown here.
 As per the process, we identify as many domain events as we can and put each one on an orange sticky note on a virtual whiteboard.

 ![Ad-Hoc Domain Events](/Diagrams/domainEvents.png)
 *Figure 3 Domain Events*

 Subsequently we identify the commands that trigger these domain events.
 While a domain event is something that happens within the system, the command is the action that triggers a series of domain events.
 Commands invoked by external actors are explicitly identified.
 Certain commands do not have an associated actor, which implies that it was invoked internally within the system.
+We organise the related sets of commands  and domain events together into sets of related aggregates.
 ![adding commands](/Diagrams/commandsAndActors.png)
 *Figure 4 Commands, Actors and Aggregates*

-Next, we identify the automation policies that invoke commands that do not have an associated actor to complete the picture.
+Next we determine the automation policies for the commands that do not have an associated external actor and are triggered when a certain domain event completes.
+The automation policies indicate asynchronous communication coupling between the bounded contexts.
+Grouping the semantically related aggregates together gives us the bounded contexts and the blueprint for individual microservices.
 ![bounded contexts](/Diagrams/automationPolicies.png)
 *Figure 5 Automation Policies and Bounded Contexts*